sreeharshrajan/awake/README.md

 # Awake
+## Focus on your dreams;

-A basic responsive website to restore the HTML5 ad CSS3 knowledge.
+> *A simple bootstrap responsive website to brush up my HTML5 ad CSS3 knowledge. *

-The website has been beployed on netlify.
+The website has been deployed on netlify.
-Check it over here, https://vigilant-liskov-6bbc50.netlify.com/.
+Check it over here: https://vigilant-liskov-6bbc50.netlify.com/.